petermg/TheOcularMigraineMCP/README.md

 ### Answer:
 You can find support on my [Discord Server](https://discord.gg/PPgbApG), or on [The Ocular Migraine sub on Reddit](https://www.reddit.com/r/TheOcularMigraine/), or better yet post an issue here on [GitHub](https://github.com/petermg/TheOcularMigraineMCP/issues).
 ##

+## Source Files
+The source file is the xml file posted in the releases section.
+You must import it into Tasker as a project.
+You can then take it from there.
+#